jpaulrajredhat/itap-expo/01-rhel-edge-microshift-iso-builder/README.md

 mkksiso kickstart.ks <INSTALLER_IMAGE_ID>-installer.iso microshift-rpmostree-installer.iso
 ```

+25. In kickstart file network settings is set to dhcp.
+Plugin the ethernet cable and check the IP address using CLI.
-25. To set static IP after OS is installed, use following commands.
+To set static IP after OS is installed, use following commands.

 ```shell
 nmcli conn show